pgroenbaek/shapeio/README.md

 This Python module provides functions to decode MSTS/ORTS shape files into Python objects and to encode them back into the shape file format.

 It allows you to make any kind of edit to a shape file.
-The module does not provide any safeguards, so edits may result in invalid shape files that cannot be used with Open Rails or MSTS.
+The module provides no safeguards beyond the data structure itself.
+If you don't know what you're doing, your changes may result in invalid shape files that won't work with Open Rails or MSTS.

 ## Installation